Music lovers, thrill seekers, conversationalists all across the fruited plan.

 All right, we'll get to your phone calls when we return.

-Couple of health care news items here before we head back to the phones.
+A couple of health care news items here before we head back to the phones.

-And the upshot of it is only one third of Obamacare Exchange signups were from the previously uninsured.
+And the upshot of it is, only one-third of Obamacare exchange sign-ups were from the previously uninsured.

-Only one third of exchange signups were previously uninsured.
+Only one-third of exchange signups were previously uninsured.

 Its contents were made available to the Los Angeles Times.

-So, you know, Obama's sitting there saying, oh, yeah, we're the only country that we're not doing anything that this law set out.
+So, you know, Obama's sitting there says, oh, yeah, we're the only country that did it.

-It's just it's a mishmash.
+It's just to mishmash.

-And uh from the National Center for Public Policy Research, 3.1 million young adults have not received coverage via their parents' insurance.
+And from the National Center for Public Policy Research, 3.1 million young adults have not received coverage via their parents' insurance.

-Now, this is one of those big deals, even the Republicans say they can't oppose.
+Now, this is one of those big deals even the Republicans say they can't oppose.

-This I had two things a Republicans say about Obamacare, there are at least two that we can't repeal.
+There are at least two that we can't repeal.

 One of them is coverage for pre-existing conditions.

-We're just we're not gonna touch that.
+We're just, we're not going to touch that.

 Everybody wants that.